StevTheDev/aboutme-django/README.md

 - **aboutme-data:** a postgresql database
 - **aboutme-proxy:** a front end proxy server

 I'm using Django to serve text posts and code snippets, as well as running a [Contact Page](https://stevthedev.com/contact).

-In [AboutMe/utilities/](https://github.com/StevTheDev/AboutMe/tree/master/config) you can see the basic utilites I created to format my content suitably for Django.
+I've been using the Typora Markdown editor when writing articles.
+I love it's simplicity and sharp appearance.
+After exporting to HTML, I convert the file into a django template to be displayed in the articles section.
+Similarly, I use the python package [pygments](http://pygments.org/) to generate stylized HTML from code.
+Check out the results [here](https://stevthedev.com/articles/)!

 Thanks for stopping by!
+- Steven